gotchoices/MyCHIPs/doc/Protocol.md

 - The lift has timed out, here's a signed timeout message from the referee;
 - I don't yet have an answer for this lift

-As long as connectivity can be maintained with their upstream neighbor, the proposer, or the referee, each node should be able to successfully complete the lift.
+As long as connectivity can be maintained with their upstream neighbor, the originator, or the referee, each node should be able to successfully complete the lift.
 If none of these can be reached, the lift commit will block indefinitely until connectivity can be restored.

 It [has been shown](../test/analysis/dsr/phase-1/results.md) that without a referee, the protocol suffers from potential safety and/or liveness issues.